drachtio/drachtio-srf/README.md

   });
 ```
 ## More on SIP Dialogs
 All of the APIs above create a SIP dialog object, which is an event emitter.
-For full details, [please see the API documentation here](http://davehorton.github.io/drachtio-srf/api/Dialog.html).
+For full details, [please see the API documentation](http://davehorton.github.io/drachtio-srf/api/Dialog.html).
 Developers will interact with dialogs to listen for events, call methods, and read properties.
 An overview of the most common interfaces is described below:

 ### Dialog events
 The most important event is the `destroy` event, which is triggered when a BYE is received for a SIP dialog (or a NOTIFY with Subscription-State: terminated for a SUBSCRIBE dialog).
 Applications should always listen for the 'destroy' event and take appropriate action (e.g., write a cdr, destroy related dialogs, etc).